jimjamdev/sassanimation/README.md

 -------------------------------------------

-Call an animation settings via include, then appply to your html i.e
+Call the animation settings via include, then apply to your html i.e

 @include fadeindown;
 @include fadeinup;